borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 me = {}; // Type '{}' is missing the following properties from type 'IsProfile': name, age, celebrateBirthday
 ```

-When used as a type, for instance in a function, the code editor is able to highlight the available variables.
+The additional work of creating an interface ensures that a variable has a certain sequence of key value pairs and set types.
+This also helps the code editor to highlight the available properties.
+Create a function with a parameter using the interface and in the body of the function the editor will show the associated fields.

 ```ts
 function introduceProfile(profile: IsProfile) {